adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-services.md

         **For the first two patterns I edit for you, you'll receive a 25% discount, so my per word rate will only be €0.0375.**

         I'll use your original file to calculate my fee, this way you'll know exactly how much my services will cost you.
+(See FAQ for more info.)

         Payments can be made via Wise or Stripe.
 (Wise preferred.)
 My rate was calculated based on an hourly rate of €35 and [the editorial rates listed by the Editorial Freelancers Association](https://www.the-efa.org/rates/).

     - process_step: "Charts & schematics"
       icon: "images/sweater.png"
       content: |
-        **If I am the tech editor of your knitting pattern,** charts and schematics cost a flat fee:
+        My charts and schematics cost a flat fee:

         | Service | Cost per item |
         | ------------- | ---- |